-Promissory Notes with Clear Channel Communications
+Promissory Notes with iHeartCommunications

-We maintain accounts that represent net amounts due to or from Clear Channel Communications, which is recorded as "Due from/to Clear Channel Communications" on our consolidated balance sheets.
-The accounts represent our revolving promissory note issued by us to Clear Channel Communications and the revolving promissory note issued by Clear Channel Communications to us (the "Due from CCU Note"), in each case in the face amount of \$1.0 billion, or if more or less than such amount, the aggregate unpaid principal amount of all advances.
+We maintain accounts that represent net amounts due to or from iHeartCommunications, which is recorded as "Due from/to iHeartCommunications" on our consolidated balance sheets.
+The accounts represent our revolving promissory note issued by us to iHeartCommunications and the revolving promissory note issued by iHeartCommunications to us (the "Due from iHeartCommunications Note"), in each case in the face amount of \$1.0 billion, or if more or less than such amount, the aggregate unpaid principal amount of all advances.
 The accounts accrue interest pursuant to the terms of the promissory notes and are generally payable on demand or when they mature on December 15, 2017.
-Included in the accounts are the net activities resulting from day-to-day cash management services provided by Clear Channel Communications.
+Included in the accounts are the net activities resulting from day-to-day cash management services provided by iHeartCommunications.
 Such day-to-day cash management services relate only to our cash activities and balances in the U.S. and exclude any cash activities and balances of our non-U.S. subsidiaries.
-At December 31, 2013 and 2012, the asset recorded in "Due from Clear Channel Communications" on our condensed consolidated balance sheet was \$879.1 million and \$729.2 million, respectively.
-At December 31, 2013, we had no borrowings under the cash management note to Clear Channel Communications.
+At December 31, 2014 and 2013, the asset recorded in "Due from iHeartCommunications" on our consolidated balance sheet was \$947.8 million and \$879.1 million, respectively.
+At December 31, 2014, we had no borrowings under the cash management note to iHeartCommunications.

-The Due from CCU Note was the subject of derivative litigation filed by our stockholders in the Delaware Court of Chancery.
+The Due from iHeartCommunications Note was the subject of derivative litigation filed by our stockholders in the Delaware Court of Chancery.
 On March 28, 2013, legal counsel for the defendants in that matter entered into a binding memorandum of understanding (the "MOU") with legal counsel for a special litigation committee consisting of certain of our independent directors and the plaintiffs to settle the derivative litigation.
 On July 8, 2013, the parties executed a Stipulation of Settlement, on terms consistent with the MOU, and presented the Stipulation of Settlement to the Delaware Chancery Court for approval.
 On September 9, 2013, the Delaware Chancery Court approved the settlement and, on October 9, 2013, the right to appeal expired.
-Please refer to "Legal Proceedings" within Item 3 of Part II of the Annual Report on Form 10-K for additional information about the settlement.